 |National Sciences Prizes awarded since 1990 / British Society for Developmental Biology Waddington Medal||2019|

-|Fellows of the Academy of Medical Sciences||2017|
+|Fellow of the Academy of Medical Sciences||2017|

-|Members of the European Molecular Biology Organisation||2016|
+|Member of the European Molecular Biology Organisation||2016|

 |National Sciences Prizes awarded since 1990 / Royal Society Wolfson Research Merit Award||2015|